AVEVA/sample-adh-authentication_client_credentials_simple-postman/README.md

 Once the token has expired, execute the 'Get or Refresh Bearer Token' request to see the new value reflected in the 'token' variable or to copy the new 'access_token' to use in your requests.

+### Get Tenant Info

+The 'Get Tenant Info' request will use your tenant Id and the token to call the ADH Tenant API, returning the basic information for your tenant.
+Execute the request to see the result.

 ### Sample ADH requests

-If you entered Tenant, Namespace, and Stream identifiers mentioned in the 'Configuring the Sample' section above, execute the remaining 'Get Tenant Info', 'Get Namespaces', 'Get Streams', and 'Get Data for Stream' requests to see some ADH API use cases.
+If you entered namespace and stream identifiers mentioned in the 'Configuring the Sample' section above, execute the remaining 'Get Namespaces', 'Get Streams', and 'Get Data for Stream' requests to see some ADH API use cases.

 **Note**: To make the 'Get Data for Stream' request you will need to replace the placeholders for start index and count under the Params columns.
 It is also required that the client you are using has the required permissions to read data for the stream, for more information see the video walkthrough of creating a client ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU)).